SMTP Settings & Email Accounts in Kiwiform

 What are SMTP Settings?

-SMTP (Simple Mail Transfer Protocol) settings allow Kiwiform to send emails through your own email provider.
-Instead of sending emails from a generic system address, SMTP lets you send emails from your custom email address or domain.
+Custom SMTP (Simple Mail Transfer Protocol) configuration allows Kiwiform to send emails through your own email provider or mail server.
+Instead of sending emails from a generic system address, SMTP lets you send emails from your custom email address or branded domain.

 Where to Find SMTP Settings